Explained by Senior Probate Solicitor Jennifer Goda, TEP

 To avoid this happening, you can appoint a substitute Executor in your Will, who can step in if your main Executor is no longer able to manage your Estate.

-With a team of over 150 Probate Solicitors, Case Managers, Advisors and our national team of local Probate Consultants who offer home visits, Co-op Legal Services are one of the largest providers of Probate and Estate Administration services in England and Wales.
+With a team of over 170 staff of Probate Solicitors, Case Managers, Advisors and our national team of local Probate Consultants who offer home visits, Co-op Legal Services is the largest provider of Probate and Estate Administration services in England and Wales; and trusted to deal with over £1.3 billion in Estates annually.